About

 He founded the nonprofit after surviving fulminant quadruple organ failure quadruple organ failure in 2021, which led to his emergency heart transplant just 48 hours later.
 When he awoke a week later, he learned of the life-saving transplant and that his lung failure caused two strokes and five years of permanent memory loss.

-His story of resilience and unwavering commitment to the transplant community was profiled by The Wall Street Journal in the article, “He Got a New Heart.
-Now This 34-Year-Old Is Fighting to Fix the Transplant System.
+His story of resilience and commitment to the transplant community was profiled by The Wall Street Journal in the article, “He Got a New Heart.
+Now This 34-Year-Old Is Fighting to Fix the Transplant System,” as well as by Fortune, Bloomberg, CNN, and other national media outlets.

 Tristan has served on the Council of Experts for the U.S. State Department at the Global Entrepreneurship Summit hosted by President Obama, the Council of Judges for National Geographic’s World Legacy Awards, and several Host Committees at United Nations’ Summits.
 He has also lectured at The University of Texas at Austin, Princeton University, New York University, and other universities.